COMMONWEALTH PHD SCHOLARSHIPS

 - Assessment of the applicant’s particular strengths and weaknesses.

 - The applicant’s potential to impact development in their home country.

 - Any other general qualities which the referee considers would make the applicant a good recipient of a Scholarship.

 Please note that the CSC does not charge apply for any of its scholarships or fellowships through its online application system.

 When completing supporting statements, proposed supervisors should be asked to confirm that they are, in principle, prepared to have the applicant working with them and that they have the facilities to undertake the research.
 They should also be asked how the applicant’s plan of study fits with the expertise of their department and to indicate how much of the applicant’s plan of study, if any, they wrote.
 Any additional comments they make will be appreciated by the Commission.

 Choosing a university/course

-You may find the following resources useful when researching your choices of institution and course of study in the UK:
+Applicants may find the following resources useful when researching their choices of institution and course of study in the UK:

 - Study UK – British Council website, with guidance for international students and a course and institution search

 - Steps to Postgraduate Study – a guide to asking the right questions about taught postgraduate study in the UK